christian-posta/christian-posta.github.io/_posts/2018-08-10-application-safety-and-correctness-cannot-be-offloaded-to-istio-or-any-service-mesh.md

 ![](/images/end-to-end/twitter2.png)

 The pipes are still dumb; we're not coercing application logic about application correctness and safety into the infrastructure by using a service mesh.
-We're simply making it more reliable, optimizing for operational aspects, and simplifying what the application has to *implement* not be responsible for.
+We're simply making it more reliable, optimizing for operational aspects, and simplifying what the application has to *implement* (not be responsible for).
 Feel free to leave comments or reach out on twitter [@christianposta](http://twitter.com/christianposta) if you disagree or have additional thoughts.